eff3ry/emoji_pack/CONFIG_SCHEMA.md

 - `folder`: Folder within the repository to extract

 ### Input Structure
-- `metadata_file`: Name of the metadata file in each emoji folder
+- `metadata_file`: Name of the metadata file in each emoji folder (optional if use_metadata is false)
+- `use_metadata`: Whether to use metadata.json files or parse from filenames
 - `image_folders`: Array of folder patterns to search for images (supports {style}, {skin_tone} variables)
 - `image_extensions`: Supported image file extensions
 - `styles`: Available styles for this emoji set